Fort Vancouver High School

 Center for International Studies

-If you have questions or concerns regarding your student’s schedule, high school planning, or other issues, please contact us at the Fort Vancouver Counseling Center.
+If you have questions or concerns regarding your student’s schedule, high school planning, or other issues, please contact the Fort Vancouver Counseling Center.
 We serve students alphabetically based on their last name.
-A list of our counselors, as well as their email addresses and phone numbers can be found below.
+A list of our counselors, their email addresses and phone numbers can be found below.
 You can also request an appointment by contacting our Counseling Clerk, Julie Foley, at 313-4007.

 Students A-Dar : Mike Dillman